ivconsult/eNeg-StrategyApp/README.md

 ## Description

 StrategyApp is based on the different categories of negotiation strategies.
+The user defines his negotiation strategy, e.g. hardliner strategy or solution-oriented strategy and the App notifies, if the user doesn't act according the defined strategy.
+Also the StrategyApp suggest certain actions based on the course of the negotiation/offers exchange.

 StrategyApp is a silverlight web based platform with desktop add-on extension, MVVM framework applied with n-tier layers.